By Tim Falk

 Then you can sit back and see how your dog responds to their food.
 In the short term, you can check to make sure that they like the taste of the new diet.
 Over a longer period, check whether the food seems to be providing all the nutrients your dog needs.
 Are they maintaining a healthy weight?
 Does their coat look healthy and shiny?
 Do they ever have any digestive problems?

-If your dog develops any food allergies or intolerances, you might want to consider a food that uses an alternative protein source, such as turkey or fish.
+If your dog develops any food allergies or intolerances, you might want to consider a hypoallergenic dog food or food that uses an alternative protein source, such as turkey or fish.
 But if all goes well, you’re onto a winner!

 There’s a whole lot of confusing information out there about dog food and how to find a formula that’s right for your pet.
 But if you’re still struggling to decide what is the best food for your dog, don’t despair.